The Future of Indirect Sales

 It’s a trigger to move, innovate and rethink current business models.
 Increased consumer expectations are one of the most important drivers for disruption.

-Restructuring and reorganizing is cyclical.
+Restructuring and reorganizing are cyclical.
 It’s something that’s been happening for ages.
 Start-ups may even call it ‘pivoting’.

 Online or not, every business will be challenged or will be threatened, if it’s not on the lookout for market opportunities and threats.